Back to blog

 Partial

-Note: EKS-A cluster infrastructure preparation (hardware and inventory management) is not in the scope of this document.
-This document assumes that you have already taken care of it before proceeding with creating a cluster on any of the provider types.
+Note: EKS-A cluster infrastructure preparation (hardware and inventory management) is outside the scope of this document.
+It assumes you handled it before creating a cluster of any provider type.

 Step 1: Preparing the Administrative Machine

-The Administrative machine (Admin machine) is required to run cluster lifecycle operations, but EKS Anywhere clusters do not require a continuously running Admin machine to function.
-During cluster creation, critical cluster artifacts including the kubeconfig file, SSH keys, and the full cluster specification yaml are saved to the Admin machine.
+The Administrative machine (Admin machine) is required to run cluster lifecycle operations, but EKS Anywhere clusters do not require a continuously running Admin machine.
+Critical cluster artifacts, including the kubeconfig file, SSH keys, and the full cluster specification yaml, are saved to the Admin machine during cluster creation.
 These files are required when running any subsequent cluster lifecycle operations.

 Administrative machine prerequisites